 In addition to greater accessibility, cloud storage tools are also an excellent way to ensure that you do not lose access to import materials needed to complete a particular job or project.
 By uploading and saving materials within a cloud storage system, you have the power to minimize any potential risk of lost materials for both you and your clients.
 Popular cloud storage tools include Dropbox, pCloud, iDrive, OneDrive, and Google Drive.

 Similar to project management systems, an email management system is a great tool to get into the habit of using as a freelancer.
 Whether you want to ensure that you maintain frequent communication with a client or just keep your inbox as organized as possible, integrating an effective email management system into your daily practice can help to ensure that no client ever goes unanswered.

 While traditional email services generally have a few basic features that allow you to keep your inbox organized, there are a variety of other systems and extensions that you can use to elevate your inbox’s organization even further.
 Systems such as Help Scout, SaneBox, Front, Sendinblue, and Hiver all offer freelancers useful tools such as making private notes on emails and creating customer profiles for your clients to easily view past conversations and information.

-As a freelancer, you are required to handle multiple tasks and responsibilities both for yourself and for your clients.
+As an online freelancer, you are required to handle multiple tasks and responsibilities both for yourself and for your clients.
 Those responsibilities include managing your own productivity, maintaining good working relationships with your clients, and ultimately ensuring that your clients are happy with the quality and timeliness of the work that you produce.
 Thankfully, you don’t have to do all of those things on your own.
 There are a plethora of tools and systems out there to ensure that you are able to manage your responsibilities and become a successful freelancer.